slusdit/data-slusd/README.md

 - [ ] Add suspence boundry around datatable
 - [ ] Query output
+  - [ ] Move data fetch to external async function to try and fix `loading.tsx` from not loading
   - [ ] Move from `table` to `datatable`
     - [x] Add Sorting
     - [ ] Add Filtering